int-brain-lab/iblutil/README.md

 - update `CHANGELOG.md`
 - update version number in `./iblutil/__init__.py`
 - PR to main
-- release on github.com will trigger upload to pypi
+- release on github.com with tag `X.X.X`.
+This will trigger an upload to pypi